sul-dlss/cocina-models/docs/description_types.md

   * DOI
   * druid
   * EUR-OP
+  * filing number
+    * Used when placing a paper in the official custody of the clerk of court to enter into the case records.
   * FOLIO
     * FOLIO HRID for the source record of the metadata.
   * GTIN-14 ID